 Thinking about that started to make me sad.
 It would be literally four more months until I wear the stripes again.
 Since I started reffing 11 years ago, the longest layoff I ever endured was two months, so as it stands, I would be doubling that.

-After all that, I ended up at GA the Monday after WrestleBash as WWE’s Luke Harper was in town to help with training and talk to everyone.
-It was a cool time for the most part being able to ref practice matches for people I am super familiar with and guys I met for the first time while they were able to get some expert advice from Harper.
+After all that, I ended up at GA the Monday after WrestleBash review.
+WWE’s Luke Harper was in town to help with training and talk to everyone.
+It was a cool time for the most part.
+As I was able to ref practice matches for people I am super familiar with.
+And for guys, I met for the first time while they were able to get some expert advice from Harper.
 After the training matches, there was a Q&A session mostly around what WWE is looking for in wrestlers, advise on how to make it there, etc. The only downer was deciding not to wear my knee pads and getting two giant brush burns on my left knee from sliding.
 Whoops!

-Well, that sums up my WrestleBash week.
-As I said earlier, I am not too certain what the immediate future holds for me reffing wise, but that I can still be connected with wrestling even if things do not pan out.
-If you wish to book me on your wrestling show, contact me on Facebook or Twitter @Jarkaster or email me directly at firstname.lastname@example.org.
+Well, that sums up my WrestleBash review this week.
+As I said earlier, I am not too certain what the immediate future holds for me reffing wise.
+But that I can still be connected with wrestling even if things do not pan out.
+If you wish to book me on your wrestling show, contact me on Facebook or Twitter @Jarkaster or email me directly at [email protected].
 I will keep hoping for the best and aspire to tell you more tales from my journey as I progress on.
 As always, thanks for reading!